Automorphisms of the little disks operad with torsion coefficients: Introduction

 \begin{theo} Let $(\ZZ/p)_\infty$ denotes the Bousfield-Kan completion with respect to the ring $\ZZ/p$ (as defined in \cite[Chapter I]{bousfieldhomotopy}).
 Then there is an isomorphism of groups

 where the automorphism group is computed in the homotopy category of weak operads in spaces. \end{theo}

+Let us mention that, in the category of spaces, we have a rigidification results giving us an equivalence between the homotopy theory of weak operads in spaces and the homotopy theory of strict operads in spaces (this is the main result of \cite{bergnerrigidification}).

 Both of these theorems actually follow from the more fundamental Theorem \ref{theo : main p} about the automorphism of the pro-$p$-completion of the operad of little $2$-disks.
-This pro-$p$-completion is a weak operad in the $\infty$-category of pro-$p$-spaces from which one can recover the Hopf cooperad $\CC(\od,\kk)$ and the weak operad $(\ZZ/p)_\infty\od$.
+This pro-$p$-completion is an operad in the $\infty$-category of pro-$p$-spaces from which one can recover the Hopf cooperad $\CC(\od,\kk)$ and the weak operad $(\ZZ/p)_\infty\od$.

 We also study the stable automorphisms of the little $2$-disks operads with $p$-torsion coefficients.
 In that case, the rational case is understood by the following theorm due to Willwacher.

 \begin{theo}[Willwacher, \cite{willwacherkontsevich}] There is an isomorphism